-One thing that’s really blossomed over the course of my life is the discovery and analysis of exoplanets—planets outside our solar system orbiting distant stars and pulsars.
-Unlike discoveries of new comets and asteroids, which sometimes happen through ‘citizen science,’ discoveries of exoplanets are made by astronomers from all over the world.
+Something that’s really exploded over the past twenty years is the number of exoplanets—planets outside our solar system orbiting distant stars and pulsars.
+Unlike discoveries of new comets and asteroids, which sometimes happen through ‘citizen science,’ exoplanets are discovered by astronomers dedicated to the task.

-In the 1970s—my childhood—such planets were thought likely to exist, but we had no proof.
+In the 1970s, such planets were thought likely to exist, but we had no proof.
 We had trouble seeing to the edge of our own solar system, as current work on ‘Planet Nine’ makes plain.
 Back in the 1970s, there was no Hubble space telescope.
 There was no array to listen for alien life.
-Heck, the discovery of Pluto, which you may recall was only considered a planet for a quick minute, occurred within my own parents’ childhoods.
+Heck, the discovery of Pluto, which was a planet for a while before it wasn’t anymore, happened in my own parents’ childhoods.
 Dad was 12, Mom was 6.
 That was 1930.

-You might also recall that Pluto lost its planetary status in 2006, becoming the first ‘dwarf planet.’
-The guy whose work spurred that is a Caltecher, Mike Brown, whose twitter handle is @plutokiller.
+Pluto lost its planetary status in 2006, becoming the first ‘dwarf planet.’
+The guy whose work spurred that is Caltecher Mike Brown, twitter handle @plutokiller.
 He works on Planet Nine now, and there’s a great little picture book about him and Pluto, which makes a great gift for any of the youngest astronomers in your life.

-Anyway, working backward from Pluto, Neptune was discovered in 1846 and Uranus in 1781.
-These dates could still be thought of as recent history when compared to the discovery of the inner rocky planets and Jupiter and Saturn.
+Anyway, Neptune was discovered in 1846 and Uranus in 1781.
+These dates are recent history when compared to the discovery of the inner rocky planets and Jupiter and Saturn.
 These were discovered as early as ~2000 BC, by Babylonian astronomers.
 Wow!

 Each discovery helped us understand our solar system more fully.
 Each shed light on how solar systems form to begin with.
 Orbital physics, ecliptics, accretion discs—we’ve learned about the physical universe through investigation of our local neighborhood.